iOS 12 public beta is here: What's cool so far, and what's missing

 Other tweaks: Better Voice Memos app, added Photos search and suggestions

-I use Voice Memos all the time, which is why I'm happy that Apple has now added rewind/fast-forward controls and iCloud storage.
+I use Voice Memos all the time, which is why I'm happy that Apple has now added rewind and fast-forward controls and iCloud storage.
 Apple's Photos app has extra contextual search terms, and recommends photos to share with others.
 Both are worth exploring.

 Group FaceTime